aws-samples/aws-cdk-examples/java/api-cors-lambda-crud-dynamodb/README.md

 CDK toolkit if you wish to synthesize/deploy stacks.

-If you need to modify the lambda code then do mvn package and copy the jar file to lib directory in the parent module
+If you need to modify the lambda code then do mvn package and copy the jar file to asset directory in the parent module
 ## CDK Toolkit

 The [`cdk.json`](./cdk.json) file in the root of this repository includes